xseman/dotfiles/README.md

 - `plantuml` — Intuitive language for defining diagrams
 - `postman` — API Client platform for GraphQL and REST
 - `scrcpy` — Display and control your Android device
+- `xxd` — Creates a hex dump of a given file or standard input

 ### Networking